 Euphorbia Ascot Rainbow Plant Uses

-Martin’s Spurge is an excellent choice for adding flair in any garden.
+Martin’s Spurge is an excellent choice for adding flair to any garden.

 It looks stunning in colorful outdoor containers and pots.

-You may use it in rock gardens, specimen planting, mass planting, hillside, and for borders and accents.
+You may use it in rock gardens, specimen planting, mass planting, hillsides, and for borders and accents.

 Since it is drought tolerant, it also works well in a xeriscape garden.

 It is often used as filler in combination containers, depending on the plant size and form of the other plants.

 It works best with Yarrow, Day Lily, Sedum, Sun Daisy, and Penstemon plants.